microsoft/vscode-docs/docs/editor/settings-sync.md

 ![Settings Sync enable local backup views](images/settings-sync/sync-enable-local-activity-view.png)

 Local backups folder in the disk can be accessed via the **Settings Sync: Open Local Backups Folder** command.
 The folder is organized by the type of preference and contains versions of your JSON files, named with a timestamp of when the backup occurred.

-These backups are automatically deleted after 30 days.
+>**Note**: Local backups are automatically deleted after 30 days.
+For remote backups the latest 20 versions of each individual resource (settings, extensions, etc.) is retained.

 ## Synced Machines